Frasan00/hysteria-orm/README.md

 # Hysteria ORM
+# Package is under development and not production ready by any means

 ## Philosophy
 - Hysteria ORM is an agnostic Object-Relational Mapping (ORM) library for TypeScript, designed to simplify interactions between your application and a SQL and NoSql databases.